Resonant Catalyst

 A Fellow makes humans better at what they do.
 It doesn't compete with them.
 It fills the gaps institutions left behind.

-Real mentorship is a conversation, not a chat window.
-Every Fellow speaks, listens, and holds space like a real mentor sitting across from you.
+Real thinking happens out loud, in conversation, not a chat window.
+Every Fellow speaks, listens, and holds space like a real person sitting across from you.

-A good mentor remembers what you said last week.
+A good thinking partner remembers what you said last week.
 Fellows do the same.
 Not surveillance, not data collection.
 Relational memory.
 The kind that makes you feel known.

-The pattern works everywhere mentorship is needed and scarce.
+The pattern works everywhere this kind of attention is needed and scarce.
 Healthcare, law, education, creative work, wellness, and beyond.

 Every Fellow is auto-any-language (mostly).
-Whatever language you come in speaking, the Fellow detects it and answers in kind, because mentorship shouldn't be gated by which language you happen to think in.
+Whatever language you come in speaking, the Fellow detects it and answers in kind, because thinking clearly shouldn't be gated by which language you happen to think in.

 Built to protect, not just to perform.